-Ultimately, we need to practice shifting our perspective, so we can let go when we must.
-And we need to keep in mind that letting go isn’t about having the ability and courage to release every past hardship or mistake—it’s about having the wisdom and strength to embrace the present as it is.
-It’s not about forgetting—it’s about remembering without fear…
+Ultimately, we need to practice shifting our perspective so we can let go when we must.
+And we need to keep in mind that letting go isn’t about having the ability and courage to release every past experience — it’s about having the wisdom and strength to embrace the present as it is.
+It’s not about forgetting — it’s about remembering without fear…

 It’s stepping forward, untethered, with a present mind and a lesson learned.